 The Pacific Oyster is the most communally found oyster in the Pacific Northwest.

 With its distinctive black velvet rim around its meat, tasting sweet and rich with a slight hint of a cucumber finish.
-This oyster is enjoyed many ways here in northwest.
-Eaten raw is a purist delight, and barbequed on the beach or at home is a tradition around here
+This oyster is enjoyed many ways here in the northwest.
+Eaten raw is a purist delight, and barbecued on the beach or at home is a tradition around here.

 Originally from Japan, the Pacific oyster is the most widely cultured oyster in the world.
 It is popular to farm because it is an extremely hearty animal that is simple to propagate, and its mild flavor is highly prized.
 They are sold under a variety of names, usually denoting their race or growing area.

-Formerly there were four races of the species crassostrea gigas, which occurred in different areas along their native island nation.
+Formerly there were four races of the species Crassostrea Gigas, which occurred in different areas of their native island nation.
 Some races have vanished or have “lost” their genetic uniqueness, and currently, the only variety cultured along the U.S. west coast is the Miyagi, commonly referred to as the Pacific.
 Taylor Shellfish has three farms where Pacifics are grown.